Do you know these 10 Different types of blog posts?

 Rant posts are where you rage and scream at the world, especially when something has recently upset you.
 People thrive on the emotional and negative.
 We see it on the news every night, along with all the protests.
 People can be very passionate about issues.

-When people read this, they might agree with you immediately, or they will disagree with you.
-Either way, both of these responses will often draw various comments, which is what you want.
+When people read this, they might agree with you immediately or disagree with you.
+Either way, these responses will often draw various comments, which is what you want.

 Rant posts are a trendy type of blog post seen throughout the web.
 They are a great way to let out some frustration in a blog post!
 Since we are not machines, sometimes you just need to let out what’s bugging you.